sergiowjr/shoppingreact/README.md

 3. An Add to Cart button for each plant, each with the following behavior: 6 points

 3.1.
-After selecting it, the shopping cart icon increases by one.
+After selecting it, the shopping cart icon increases by one. **--OK--**

 3.2.
 After selecting it, the button becomes disabled. **--OK--**